Leiston - UK Airfield Guide

 THE 357th

-It is claimed the 357th were the first USAF 8th Air Force Fighter Group to be equipped with the North American P.51 Mustang, (having converted at RAYDON), and ended the war as the second highest scoring group in the entire 8th Air Force!
+It is claimed the 357th were the first USAAF 8th Air Force Fighter Group to be equipped with the North American P-51 Mustang, (having converted at RAYDON), and ended the war as the second highest scoring group in the entire 8th Air Force!
 Ever better versions of the Mustang were employed, B, C, D and K variants and on average 50 aircraft were despatched for escort duties, sometimes up to 70 aircraft.
-In March 1944 this Group had the distinction of escorting the first USAF bombing raid to Berlin.
+In March 1944 this Group had the distinction of escorting the first USAAF bombing raid to Berlin.

 It is probably not fully realised by most youngsters just what a formidable long range fighter the later types of Mustang were.
 For example, as part of Operation FRANTIC on the 6th August 1944 sixty-four Mustangs escorted ninety-seven B.17s to bomb the Focke-Wulf factory in Gdynia, Poland.
 The ‘force’ carried on to Piryatin in Russia to regroup and refuel - some seven and a half hours of utterly knackering flying!
 On the 8th August they attacked targets in Romania landing in Italy.